 Pictured above is the Paris – “Love Bridge”.
 While I have walked this bridge with my wife, we never “locked” in our love.
 The bridge is actually called the Pont des Arts.
 Pictures do not do it justice!
-The Love bridgebridge is famous due to the endless padlocks placed there by lovers.
+The bridge is famous due to the endless padlocks placed there by lovers.
 Lock in your love and then throw the keys into the Seine river.
 Romantic right?
 And, in Paris no less!

 The problem is that the guardrail of the bridge was not designed to hold all that extra weight.
 The government and local Parisians have been asking tourists to stop locking in their love.
 It is ruining their bridge!
 The “Love Bridge” is collapsing under the weight of….
 “Love”.